Codecademy/docs/content/python/concepts/iterators/terms/list/list.md

 ### Codebyte Example

-When passing a [string](https://www.codecademy.com/resources/docs/python/strings) as argument, it returns a list of each alphabet of the string.
+When passing a [string](https://www.codecademy.com/resources/docs/python/strings) as argument, it returns a list of each letter of the string.
 When passing a range as argument, it returns a list of each number in the range.

 The following code examples shows three different cases using `list()` function: